liamohkay/YonicBoom/README.md

 # Under Construction
 YonicBoom started construction 5/10/23.
-It is a community fed database for musical artists who identify as a woman, trans, non-binary, or are a part of the LGBTQ+ community.
+It is a community fed database aimed to amplify musical artists who identify as a female, trans, non-binary and beyond.